soldate/mini-bitcoin/README.md

 Wallet(Private and Public keys), Blockchain, Miner, P2P (Server and client), RPC(http).. all ready.

-Our goal is to decentralize the power of creating currencies.
+Our goal is to decentralize the power of create currencies.

 There are about 10 million of Java programmers around the world.